nathell/clj-iter/README.markdown

    of the ITER macro should consist of either clj-iter clauses, or forms to be evaluated (and results discarded) on each iteration;
    these forms cannot contain clj-iter clauses.
-This means that the COLLECT clause has an optional conditional IF condition; e.g., to collect all the even numbers of a series, you should write
+This means that the COLLECT clause has an optional conditional IF subclause; e.g., to collect all the even numbers of a series, you should write

         (iter (for x from 0 to 9)